 *This post contains affiliate links.
 Click here to read my full disclosure policy.

 Paul describes the mind of the believer in his letter to the Philippians:

-Rejoice in the Lord always.
-I will say it again: Rejoice!
-Let your graciousness be known to everyone.
+Rejoice in the Lord always; again I will say, rejoice!
+Let your gentle spirit be known to all men.
 The Lord is near.
-Don’t worry about anything, but in everything, through prayer and petition with thanksgiving, let your requests be made known to God.
-And the peace of God, which surpasses every thought, will guard your hearts and minds in Christ Jesus.
-Finally brothers, whatever is true, whatever is honorable, whatever is just, whatever is pure, whatever is lovely, whatever is commendable—if there is any moral excellence and if there is any praise—dwell on these things. – Philippians 4:4-8 (HCSB)
+Be anxious for nothing, but in everything by prayer and supplication with thanksgiving let your requests be made known to God.
+And the peace of God, which surpasses all comprehension, will guard your hearts and your minds in Christ Jesus.
+Finally, brethren, whatever is true, whatever is honorable, whatever is right, whatever is pure, whatever is lovely, whatever is of good repute, if there is any excellence and if anything worthy of praise, dwell on these things. – Philippians 4:4-8

 The world may have caught on that positive thinking is good for us, but they are missing a key element to finding true happiness and success – our Savior Jesus Christ.